mrfluix/mrfluix/README.md

 i follow back people in my friendslist ok even if we dont talk super often, it makes it easier to remember most of the time... <br>
+jsyk, i also dont check socials of who i'm inting with so #Lmk if i'm talking to someone problematic/c+hing, u get the gist.
+My friends will always be folowed in my ghub!!!!

   <details>
   <summary> $\color{#D23E67FF}\textsf{byi}$ </summary>